npgsql/doc/conceptual/EFCore.PG/mapping/json.md

 > [!NOTE]
 > A section on indices will be added.
 In the meantime consult the PostgreSQL documentation and other guides on the Internet.

-These are early days for EF Core JSON support, and you'll likely run into some limitations.
-Please let us know how the current features are working for you and what you'd like to see.